An Empirical Investigation of Pre-Trained Deep Learning Model Reuse in the Scientific Process: RQ1: Longitudinal PTM Reuse

 \subsection{Implementation}

-We utilized the GPT-OSS 120:b model~\citep{openai_gpt-oss-120b_2025} hosted on the Argonne National Laboratory Sophia Inference Server API endpoint\footnote{\url{https://inference.alcf.anl.gov}} to answer these questions.
+We used the \verb|gpt-5.4-nano-2026-03-17| large language model via the OpenAI Batch Inference API to answer these questions.
 To mitigate the inherent non-determinism of large language models and ensure experimental reproducibility, we implemented a static seed value of 42.
-The model's sampling behavior was constrained setting both the temperature and top-p parameters to 0.1.
-Furthermore, the model was configured with a ``high'' reasoning effort setting to prioritize complex logical inference, while the frequency penalty was maintained at 0 to avoid artificial suppression of repeated tokens in the output.
-All responses were requested in a structured JSON.
+Furthermore, the model was configured with a ``high'' reasoning effort and to generate ``detailed'' summaries to prioritize complex logical inference.